Chapter 1 : Death of a War Hero

 As these sorrowful thoughts swirled around in Hermione’s head, her feet started to move without instruction.
 It was as if her soul was forcing her to go to him.

-I need to see him one last time
+I need to see him one last time, she thought.

 She cried until finally her emotions were washed out.
 Gathering her strength about her, she pulled her wand out of her sleeve and proceeded to siphon the blood off Severus.
 When his clothes looked cleaner, she levitated him for a few moments while she Vanished the large puddle and siphoned the blood off his back.
 Then she lowered him to the ground and cast a charm to repair the few rips in his robes around his collar, concealing most of the mortal wound from view.